-1.1.1.2.
+2.1.1.1.
 Determining the set of criteria and factors to be used in the surveys

-In order to identify the factors that influence the adoption of PALANTIR, a survey was designed in WP2 in line with the AHP methodology.
+To identify the factors that influence the adoption of PALANTIR, a survey was designed in WP2 in line with the AHP methodology.

 For this purpose, the following set of criteria covering a wide range of factors were initially defined: